sourcegraph/scip-java/docs/manual-configuration.md

 Cross-repository navigation is a feature that allows "goto definition" and "find references" to show results from multiple repositories.

-## Step 5: Generate SCIP index from SemanticDB files
+## Step 5: Aggregate SCIP shards into a single SCIP index

 First, install the `scip-java` command-line tool according to the instructions in the [getting started guide](getting-started.md).

-Next, run the `scip-java index-semanticdb` command to convert SemanticDB files into SCIP.
+Next, run the `scip-java index-semanticdb` command to aggregate the per-file SCIP shards into a single SCIP index.

 ```sh
 ❯ scip-java index-semanticdb $TARGETROOT